Translation of an article by Paul Drude in 1904: Discussion

 Drude's approach is essentially transmission-line analysis, although he treats inductance using Hopkinson's law, which is described in Sec.~\ref{HLaw}.
 For example, (\ref{eqn:8}) and (\ref{eqn:9}) are the Telegrapher's equations for a transmission line with constant, distributed shunt capacitance $\mathfrak{C}_2$ and series resistance $\mathfrak{w}_2$.
 He expands $i_2(z)$ and $V_2(z)$ into Fourier series for spatial standing waves along the secondary coil, and retains only the fundamental spatial mode.
 In the end, he derives a system of equations which represents an equivalent circuit for a half-wave Tesla transformer.

 In this section, we provide a modern interpretation of this analysis, and extend the results to a quarter-wave Tesla transformer.
 We list the errors we noticed in the article, and also describe possible modifications to match the equivalent secondary self-inductance with that of previous work by Drude and others~\cite{drude:1902, hubbard:1917}.
+With these modifications, the predictions of nonreciprocal mutual inductance agree with the results of McGuyer~\cite{mcguyer:2014}.